FilosoferKing/Student_Grade_Table/README.md

 ##Project Notes
   * This is the first project I did using AJAX calls.
-Not only was it useful in learning how to retrieve information, but also in how to pull specific information from in JSON.
+Not only was it useful in learning how to retrieve information, but also in how to pull specific information with JSON.
-  *

 ## Version 0.1